altayaydemir/altay-dot-wtf/data/blog/swr.md

 - We write less code.
 - Hooks use `function`s, therefore, generate less code compared to `class`es.
-- Hooks are completely isolatable from components.
+- Hooks can be completely isolated from components.
 - Hooks help us to make better design decisions by reducing chained conditional operations.

-Data fetching is inevitable; most apps don't even work properly if they cannot talk to a server.
-Asynchronously relying on third parties over side-effects usually comes with challenges:
+Data fetching is inevitable.
+Most apps don't even work properly if they cannot talk to a server.
+Relying on side-effects usually comes with challenges:

 - Network stability.
 - The never ending tale of unknown payload.